 Healing Properties and Indications

 This plant contains an essence with antibiotic properties, as well as flavonoids with anti-inflammatory properties.
-It is internally used, with good results, for dyspepsia, gastritis, and gastro-duodenal ulcer.
+It is internally used, with good results, for dyspepsia, gastritis, and gastro-duodenal ulcers.
 It produces an intense anti-inflammatory effect on the digestive system.

-How to use Cats Tail
+How to use Cat Tail

 - Infusion with 30-40g of flower clusters per liter of water.
 Drink free or four cups daily.